fadeto404/Docker-ROS-DE/README.md

 # Docker-ROS-DE
 Dockerfiles for building images for development with ROS2 and ROS1.
+ROS2 dockerfiles include the ROS1 bridge and ROS1 distribution for the respective ROS2 distributions.
 GUI support and device access support (both unsafe) exist.

 ## Building an image
 1. Clone this repo